C0deWiser/exiftool/README.md

 Read https://exiftool.org/under.html

 Without enabling `$exiftool->printConv()` all values is human-readable.
-For example, `GPSLatitude` may has value `45 deg 20' 11.00"`.
+For example, `GPSLatitude` may have value `45 deg 20' 11.00"`.

 If you call `$exiftool->printConv()` before importing/exporting IPTC metadata, you should use _dirty_ values.
-For example, `GPSLatitude` may has value `45.3363888888889`.
+For example, `GPSLatitude` may have value `45.3363888888889`.

-This is very important in context of `enum` attributes — that must use values from limited list.
+This is very important in context of `enum` attributes — that must use values from a limited list.
 Exiftool will reject value if it is not from a list.

 Read more below.